sea-art/Simuflage/README.md

 ```
 Which will create two applications, one requires 50 computing power and the other 40.

-Similar to the components, all applications have to be bundled together as well:
+Similar to the components, all applications have to be bundled together as a list:
 ```python
 applications = [a1, a2]
 ```